HalahRaadSalih/g16-project-settings/readme.md

  ```

  A new directory called `migrations` should be created in your project directory. `cd` and `tree` into the folder and check the file that has been created inside that migration .. what's that weird name, huh?
- It s the excat date and time the migration hase been created and the name is the migration name you've entered above.
+ It's the exact date and time the migration has been created and the name is the migration name you've entered above.
 Open the file ..

  ![Hmmm](http://i.imgur.com/eptUkTN.jpg)

  Me neither.

-- Assuming that this migrataion is for authors table, the code should look like this:
+- Assuming that this migration is for authors table, the code should look like this:

  ```
  exports.up = function(knex, Promise) {